swt30/thesis/chapters/02-eos/02-eos.md

 It also provides a narrower set of tabulated values.
 Interpolating between the tabulated values is simple, but I also used the functional form of the EOS outside the range of the table.
 I based this decision on the claim of @Wagner2002 that the IAPWS formulation extrapolates appropriately outside the range of validity of the table.
-In this case we needed to numerically invert the IAPWS EOS outside the tabulated range.
+In this case I needed to numerically invert the IAPWS EOS outside the tabulated range.

 ![
   The phase diagram of water around room temperature.
-  Our final EOS includes the ice phases Ih, III, V, VI, VII, XI and X (both through the high-pressure TFD limit), liquid, vapour, and two theoretical high-temperature phases (plasma and super-ionic) not shown in this figure.
+  My final EOS includes the ice phases Ih, III, V, VI, VII, XI and X (both through the high-pressure TFD limit), liquid, vapour, and two theoretical high-temperature phases (plasma and super-ionic) not shown in this figure.
   --- *Adapted from a figure by cmglee on Wikimedia Commons /  [CC-BY-SA-3.0](http://commons.wikimedia.org/wiki/File:Phase_diagram_of_water.svg)*
 ](water-phase-diagram-complete){#fig:water-phase-diagram-complete}

 Numerical inversion can be complicated by phase transitions.
 In the region covered by the IAPWS data, there is a phase transition (and therefore a density discontinuity) between liquid and vapour.
-This phase transition occurs along a line in $(P,T)$ space called the saturation curve (shown on @fig:water-phase-diagram-complete).
+This phase transition occurs along a line in $(P,T)$ space called the saturation curve (shown on [@fig:water-phase-diagram-complete]).
 This can result in numerical trouble when performing the inversion near the curve (@fig:early-numerical-difficulties).

 \begin{figure}